sourceincite/sourceincite.github.io/_posts/2018-05-21-adobe-me-and-a-double-free.md

 <p class="cn" markdown="1">Now that they know, which TypedArray has a large size (`if( sprayarr[i].byteLength == 0x20000-24)`), they use it to overwrite the byte length of the adjacent ArrayBuffer (`var biga = new DataView(sprayarr[i]); biga.setUint32(0x10000-12,0x66666666);`).
 Then they just check that the next ArrayBuffer has a matching byte length (`if(sprayarr[i+1].byteLength == 0x66666666)`) and if it does, then they have a relative read/write out of that adjacent ArrayBuffer using a DataView (`biga = new DataView(sprayarr[i+1]);`).</p>

-<p class="cn" markdown="1">At this stage, they need to upgrade this primitive to a full read/write primitive across the whole process space, so they leak a pointer and base address of an Array that hold's TypedArray's.</p>
+<p class="cn" markdown="1">At this stage, they need to upgrade this primitive to a full read/write primitive across the whole process space, so they leak a pointer and base address of a TypedArray.</p>

 ```
             var arr = new Array(0x10000);